ufal/npfl138/exam/questions.md

 - Write down the backpropagation algorithm.
 [5]

 - Write down the mini-batch SGD algorithm with momentum.
-Then, formulate SGD with Nesterov momentum and show the difference between them.
 [5]

 - Write down the AdaGrad algorithm and show that it tends to internally decay learning rate by a factor of $1/\sqrt{t}$ in step $t$.
 Then write down